aws-samples/k8s-notary-admission/README.md

 ### AWS Signer Override

-By default, AWS Signer will attempt a key/cert revocation check.
+By default, AWS Signer will attempt a signing-profile revocation check.
 To disable this revocation check, the following `signatureVerification` object can be configured in the trust policy JSON.

 ```json
 "signatureVerification": {